Typhoon Khanun (2023)

-Typhoon Khanun (ขนุน), known in the Philippines as Typhoon Falcon, was a powerful, erratic and long-lived tropical cyclone that moved along Okinawa, Japan and the west coast of the Korean Peninsula in early August 2023.
+Typhoon Khanun, (Note: The name Khanun (Thai: ขนุน, [kʰa˨˩ nun˩˩˦]) was contributed by Thailand and means jackfruit (Artocarpus heterophyllus) in Thai.) known in the Philippines as Typhoon Falcon, was a powerful, erratic and long-lived tropical cyclone that moved along Okinawa, Japan and the west coast of the Korean Peninsula in early August 2023.
 It was the sixth named storm and fourth typhoon of the 2023 Pacific typhoon season.
 Khanun started as a low-pressure area, where it then rapidly intensified into a Category 4-equivalent typhoon on the Saffir–Simpson scale over the Philippine Sea on August 1, before undergoing an eyewall replacement cycle.

 Khanun weakened slightly as it moved closer to the Ryukyu Islands, battering them with heavy rain and strong winds.
 Khanun began to degrade its eye on satellite imagery due to quasi-stationary and warming cloud tops.
 Steady weakening continued as Khanun approached the Korean Peninsula and it eventually made landfall on Geojedo in South Korea.
 The storm dissipated shortly thereafter.

 Khanun became the first to pass through the Korean Peninsula from south to north since recordkeeping began in 1951.
 In South Korea, approximately 40,350 people lost power.
 At least 159 different facilities were reportedly damaged.
 More than 1.019 ha of farmland in South Gyeongsang Province suffered damage.
 State media in North Korea reported that Khanun also caused minor damage.
 In Russia, Khanun brought heavy rains to parts of the Primorsky Krai in the Russian Far East, Russia dispatched a task team to observe the cleanup of areas of the country.
 A state of emergency was declared in 21 municipalities.13 people have been reported dead and 16 have been reported to have gone missing following the typhoon, another 115 remain injured, and damage totaled at US$98.1 million.